 ‘Guaranteed’ car finance is a highly contentious subject.
 Although still widely promoted, it's impossible to understand how any legitimate lender could deliver such a ‘guarantee’.

-In reality, the phrase 'guaranteed approval' is simply used in order to tempt customers into applying for finance, upon which the 'guarantee' fails to materialize and a significant number of applications are subsequently declined.
+The phrase 'guaranteed approval' is used to tempt customers into applying for finance.
+The 'guarantee' then fails to materialise and a significant number of applications are declined.Check Eligibility

 For the purpose of this promotion Stoneacre is not acting as a lender but as an independent credit broker working with a panel of lenders.
 A list of these lenders is available upon request.
 Stoneacre do not charge a fee for an introduction to a finance provider, however, we may or may not receive a commission.